The ISTD additionally operates two trading subsidiaries, ISTD Enterprises Ltd and ISTD Academy Ltd.

-The Society would like to send you information about products, services, events and activities, of ours and approved partners that we think you might like.
+The Society would like to send you information about products, services, events and activities, of ours, our subsidiary companies and approved partners and that we think you might like.

 If you have agreed to receive marketing, you may always opt out at a later date.
 You have the right at any time to stop the Society from contacting you for marketing purposes.
 If you no longer wish to be contacted for marketing purposes, please email email@example.com

 Your subscription information will be stored in the Imperial Society of Teachers of Dancing Database, only accessible to members of the Membership and Communications Directorate.

 This information will be used for managing your subscription including sending renewal reminders and delivery of Dance magazine.
 Your subscription records on our database will be retained for the duration of your subscription and for a period of 2 years after your subscription expires.

 Your advertising/sponsors information will be stored by the ISTD, only accessible to members of the Membership and Communications Directorate and Finance Department.

 This information will be used for managing your advertising and payments.
 Advertising and sponsorship activity - contracts, invoicing and payments will be issued under the ISTD Enterprises brand.

 Members and non-members purchasing event tickets / shop items will be asked to provide information to proceed with the transaction.
 Information may include name, email, address, payment information.
 Shop transactions will be stored on the Society’s database or in Sellfy if the transaction is for a digital product.
 Event purchases will be stored in Eventbrite.